helium/HIP/text/0000-longfi.md

 A key in the key tree is assumed to be signed by the parent key in the tree.
 Thus Key 1.2 is signed by Key 1 and Key 1 is signed by the root key (which is the pre-provioned root of trust key).
 Keys that are replaced should have all their children in the tree deleted (and replaced by subsequent updates).
 Key tree updates should appear in an order from the root of the tree to the tips of the branches.
 A replacement key should have a signature trust epoch higher than the previous key (and the device's current trust epoch).
 A new key should have a signature trust epoch higher than the device's current trust epoch.

-Therefore, the join answer packet looks like:
+Therefore, the Join Answer payload looks like:

 | JOIN-ANS(2) | Trust Epoch | ECDH Key ID | Session ID | Payload Fingerprint | Key Updates |
 |-------------|-------------|-------------|------------|---------------------|-------------|

-The trust epoch MUST be equal to or greater than the device's trust epoch.
+The trust epoch MUST be equal to or greater than the Device's trust epoch.
 If it is the same then no key updates should be attached.
-If the trust epoch is greater than the device has, the device should verify all the key updates and, if they're correct, it should store the new keys locally and increment its trust epoch.
-The trust epoch is effectively a monotonic counter describing the version of the chain of trust from a router key back to the trust root.
-Each time a router or intermediate key is rolled or added the trust epoch should increment.
+If the trust epoch is greater than that of the Device, the Device should verify all the key updates and, if they're correct, it should store the new keys locally and increment its trust epoch.
+The trust epoch is effectively a monotonic counter describing the version of the chain of trust from a Router key back to the trust root.
+Each time a Router or intermediate key is rolled or added the trust epoch should increment.

-The ECDH key ID field indicates which key should be used for the ECDH operation to negotiate a session key.
+The ECDH Key ID field indicates which key should be used for the ECDH operation to negotiate a session key.
 This key should not have any keys under it in the key tree (it should be a leaf node).

-The session ID must match what the device sent in its join request.
-The session ID and trust epoch should be mixed in with the result of the ECDH to generate the session key.
+The Session ID must match what the device sent in its Join Ask.
+The Session ID and trust epoch should be mixed in with the result of the ECDH to generate the session key.

-The fingerprint for the datagrams should be constructed using the join AES key.
-Additionally a fingerprint over the preceeding payload should be constructed with the session key, so the device is sure that this join answer has not been forged by someone with access to the join key.
+The Fingerprint for the Datagrams should be constructed using the join AES key.
+Additionally a Fingerprint over the preceeding payload should be constructed with the session key, so the Device is sure that this join answer has not been forged by someone with access to the join key.

 If this step completes successfully the device and the router should agree on the following: